hogofogo/Happiness/README.md

 - Creates and saves graphs
 - Creates a markdown *.html file

-Happiness_2d_density_plots takes output from the Python_markdown and builds additional graphs in R
+Happiness_2d_density_plots takes output from the Python_markdown and builds additional graphs in R to examine distribution of selected regions.

 For results, see .html and .pdf files.